catalystneuro/jadhav-lab-to-nwb/src/jadhav_lab_to_nwb/rivera_and_shukla_2025/rivera_and_shukla_2025_notes.md

     - --> what about 2, 4, 6?
     - sessions or epochs?
 - Some of the files are named XFN1-XFN3 and others are named XFN3-XFN1.
 Does this correspond to left vs right W Maze?

+## DLC
+- *_full.mp4 video is labeled, other one is identical to .h264 video